MurhafSousli/ngx-progressbar/README.md

  <ng-progress></ng-progress>
 ```

- The progress will start and complete automatically with your HTTP requests. no need to use `NgProgressService` to call start()/done() manually.
+ The progress will start and complete automatically with your HTTP requests. no need to use `NgProgress` service to call start()/done() manually.

 <a name="issues"/>